openfa/openfa/README.md

-# OpenFA
+# OpenFA: Open Financial Analysis Library
-Open Financial Analysis Library
+OpenFA is a toolkit for developing financial analysis softwares.